 Book a Talk

-Beginning in mid-April, and continuing throughout 2020, Walt Woodward’s public talks will focus on his new book, Creating Connecticut: Critical Stories That Shaped a Great State (Globe Pequot Press).
-The publisher describes this new, highly readable and fascinating collection of Connecticut history stories this way:
+This year, Walt Woodward’s public talks will focus on his new book, Creating Connecticut: Critical Stories That Shaped a Great State (Globe Pequot Press).
+The publisher describes this highly readable and fascinating collection of Connecticut history stories this way:

 “Connecticut State Historian Walter Woodward helps us understand how people and events in Connecticut’s past played crucial roles in forming the culture and character of Connecticut today.
 Woodward, a gifted story-teller, brings even the history we thought we knew to life in new ways, from the nearly forgotten early presence of the Dutch, to the time when Connecticut was New England’s fiercest prosecutor of witches, the decades when Connecticans were rapidly leaving the state, and the years when Irish immigrants were hurrying into it.
 Whether it’s his investigation into the unusually rough justice meted out to Revolutionary War hero Nathan Hale, or a peek into Mark Twain’s smoking habits, Creating Connecticut will leave you thinking about our state’s past––and its future––in a whole new way.